PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 \section{Small Language Models as Procedural Knowledge Models}

-In this section, we discuss how to endow small students with procedural knowledge and (counterfactual) planning capabilities.
+In this section, we discuss how to endow small student models with procedural knowledge for (constrained and counterfactual) planning capabilities.
 We first describe our knowledge verbalization and distillation framework which we collectively refer to as Symbolic Procedural Knowledge Distillation (\S\ref{sec:script-acq}, \S\ref{sec:script-distill}).
 We then propose a strategy to enhance the reasoning capabilities of small students via a novel verifier-guided step-wise decoding algorithm (\S\ref{sec:verifier-guided}).